Event-AHU/SSTFormer/README.md

-# HSANet_HAR
+# SCTFormer
-Official pytorch implementation of "Event Stream based Human Action Recognition via Hybrid Spiking Convolutional Neural Network"
+Official pytorch implementation of "Bridge Spiking Convolution and Temporal Transformer for RGB-Event based Classification"